 Currently, he is the Founder and Editor-in-Chief of the open-access, peer reviewed journal Marketing Libraries Journal, which was launched in Fall 2017.

-Originally from Montreal, Canada, Polger holds a BA in Sociology from Concordia University (1999), an MLIS from the University of Western Ontario (2000), an MA in Sociology from University of Waterloo (2004), and a B.Ed. in Adult Education from Brock University (2009).
-He is currently a third year Ph.D. student in the Curriculum, Instruction, and the Science of Learning Program at SUNY University at Buffalo.
+Originally from Montreal, Canada, Polger holds a DEC in Pure and Applied Sciences from Marianopolis College (1995), a BA in Sociology from Concordia University (1999), an MLIS from the University of Western Ontario (2000), an MA in Sociology from University of Waterloo (2004), and a Bachelor of Adult Education from Brock University (2009).
+He is currently a third year Ph.D. student in the Curriculum, Instruction, and the Science of Learning (CISL) Program at the University at Buffalo, State University of New York (SUNY).

 Polger moved to New York City in 2008 and became a U.S. citizen in early 2016.